LiuSuen/ConCord-App/README.md

 ## Installation

-To use the app, clone a project from GitLab to Xcode and run it on a device.
+To use the app, clone the project repository, open it in Xcode and run it on a device.

 ## Pre-loaded Data